Identity

 Anonymity is a key principle of many blockchains, but this ethos makes it very difficult to meet compliance requirements around identity verification and to fulfill KYC obligations.

-On Polymesh, all users — whether issuers, investors, node operators, or stakers — must become verified with a customer due diligence (CDD) provider.
+On Polymesh, users who wish to interact with asset tokens must become verified with a customer due diligence (CDD) provider.

 Become verified